aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Excluded, nil requirement required
   - Consideration of hypnotics
 - Psychological
-  - Sleep hygiene practices
+  - [1] Sleep hygiene practices.
+Promoting good sleep, exercise
   - CBT for insomnia
-  - Supportive counselling for cultural changes
+  - [1] Supportive counselling for cultural changes
   - Referral to transcultural mental health issues
+  - [1] Psychoeducation of patient regarding cultural difference and importance of children developing independence.
-  - Psychoeducation with the family
+  - [1] Psychoeducation of the family regarding the difficulties and frustrations in a cultural context
 - Social
-  - Cultural resources
+  - [1] Cultural resources: link up with community support groups, Men's Shed.
+Link up with social worker.

 ## MEQ3